dell/csm-docs/content/docs/secure/encryption/rekey.md

 Kubernetes cluster.
 The Rekey Controller can be installed via the standard Dell Helm Chart repository available at https://github.com/dell/helm-charts.

+Dell Helm charts can also be added with the command `helm repo add dell https://dell.github.io/helm-charts`.

 A secret of the cluster config must be created with the name ``cluster-kube-config`` typically from the .kube/config.
 Here is an example:

 ```shell